-On July 27, 2017, our Board of Trustees authorized a share repurchase program of up to \$100.0 million of our outstanding common shares.
+On July 27, 2017, our board of trustees authorized a share repurchase program of up to \$100.0 million of common shares.
 Under this program, we could repurchase common shares from time to time in transactions on the open market or by private agreement.
-During the year ended December 31, 2023, we repurchased \$87.0 million of common shares under this program, and as of December 31, 2023, no common shares remained available for repurchase under this program.
+As of June 30, 2023, no common shares remained available for repurchase under this program.

-On February 17, 2023, our Board of Trustees authorized a share repurchase program of up to \$150.0 million of our outstanding common shares.
+On February 17, 2023, our board of trustees authorized a share repurchase program of up to \$150.0 million of common shares.
 Under this program, we may repurchase common shares from time to time in transactions on the open market or by private agreement.
 We may suspend or discontinue this program at any time.
-Common shares repurchased by the Company cease to be outstanding and become authorized but unissued common shares.
-During the year ended December 31, 2023, we repurchased \$4.0 million of common shares under this program, and as of December 31, 2023, \$146.0 million of common shares remained available for repurchase under this program.
+Repurchased common shares cease to be outstanding and become authorized but unissued common shares.

-During the year ended December 31, 2023, we repurchased 6,498,901 common shares under the 2017 and 2023 repurchase programs, for an aggregate purchase price of \$91.0 million, or an average of approximately \$14.01 per share.
+During the year ended December 31, 2024, we repurchased 1,127,255 common shares for an aggregate purchase price of \$15.0 million, or an average of approximately \$13.31 per share.
+As of December 31, 2024, \$131.0 million of common shares remained available for repurchase under this program.

-The timing, manner, price and amount of any repurchases under the 2023 program will be determined by us in our discretion and will depend on a variety of factors, including legal requirements, price, liquidity and economic considerations, and market conditions.
+The timing, manner, price and amount of any repurchases will be determined by us in our discretion and will depend on a variety of factors, including legal requirements, price, liquidity and economic considerations and market conditions.
 The program does not require us to repurchase any specific number of common shares.
 The program does not have an expiration date and may be suspended, modified or discontinued at any time.